Confidentiality of Health Care Information.

 A consumer has rights with regard to consumer health data concerning the consumer, including the right to:

-Within 30 calendar days of authenticating a consumer's request to delete consumer health data concerning the consumer, a regulated entity must delete the consumer health data from its records and notify all affiliates, processors, and other third parties with whom the regulated entity has shared the consumer health data of the consumer's deletion request.
-All notified affiliates, processors, and other third parties must honor the consumer's deletion request and delete the consumer health data from all records.
-If a consumer requests deletion of consumer health data stored on archived or backup systems, the deletion may be delayed for up to six months to enable restoration of the archived or backup systems.
+Within 30 calendar days of receiving a consumer's request to delete consumer health data concerning the consumer, a regulated entity must delete the consumer health data from its records and notify all affiliates, service providers, and other third parties with whom the regulated entity has shared the consumer health data of the consumer's deletion request.
+All notified affiliates, service providers, and other third parties must honor the consumer's deletion request and delete the consumer health data from all records.

 Data Security Requirements.

-A regulated entity must restrict access to consumer health data by the regulated entity's employees, processors, and contractors to only as is necessary to further the purposes for which a consumer provided consent or to provide a product or service the consumer has requested.
-A regulated entity must establish and maintain administrative, technical, and physical data security practices that, at a minimum, satisfy reasonable standard of care within the regulated entity's industry to protect confidentiality, integrity, and accessibility of consumer health data.
+A regulated entity must restrict access to consumer health data by the regulated entity's employees, service providers, and contractors to only as is necessary to further the purposes for which a consumer provided consent or to provide a product or service the consumer has requested.
+A regulated entity must establish and maintain administrative, technical, and psychical data security practices that, at a minimum, satisfy reasonable standard of care within the regulated entity's industry to protect confidentiality, integrity, and accessibility of consumer health data.

-A processor may process consumer health data only pursuant to a binding contract between the processor and the regulated entity.
-The contract must set forth the processing instructions and limit the actions a processor may take with respect to consumer health data.
-A processor may process consumer health data only in a manner that is consistent with the binding instructions set forth in the contract.
+A service provider may process consumer health data only pursuant to a binding contract between the service provider and the regulated entity.
+The contract must set forth the processing instructions and limit the actions a service provider may take with respect to consumer health data.
+A service provider may process consumer health data only in a manner that is consistent with the binding instructions set forth in the contract.

-If a processor fails to adhere to the regulated entity's instructions or processes consumer health data in a manner that is outside the scope of the contract with the regulated entity, the processor is considered a regulated entity.
+If a service provider fails to adhere to the regulated entity's instructions or processes consumer health data in a manner that is outside the scope of the service provider's contract with the regulated entity, the service provider is considered a regulated entity.